reikatze/discord-mpv-rpc/README.md

 Discord Rich Presence for [mpv](https://mpv.io/) with optional movie/TV posters from [TMDb](https://www.themoviedb.org/).

 Displays the current file title, play/pause state, and a progress bar.
+Friends see **Watching &lt;media title&gt;** (for example Watching Sousou no Frieren), not the Developer Portal application name.
 When a TMDb API key is set, looks up a poster from the filename and uses it as the large image (falls back to a static Discord asset otherwise).

 Search results and poster URLs are **cached on disk** so the same title is not looked up again across sessions.

 ## Features

+- Status line **Watching &lt;media title&gt;** (`status_display_type` = details, not the app name)
 - Current media title, play/pause, elapsed and remaining time
 - Discord progress bar while playing (timestamps removed while paused so the bar freezes)
 - Optional **TMDb** poster lookup via async `curl` (does not block playback)